 Do kneaded erasers last forever?

-Theoretically, a kneaded eraser can last forever if it is well maintained, like keeping in a closed box after use.
+Theoretically, a kneaded eraser can last forever if it is well maintained like kept in a closed box after use.
 As you keep using the eraser on pencil marks and charcoal marks, they absorb all the particles from the paper.

-After several days they become brittle and lose their stickiness, and that is the time you need to change it.
-As these erasers are affordable and easily available everywhere, one should not think too much about changing them.
+After several days they become brittle and lose their stickiness, which is when you need to change them.
+These erasers are affordable and readily available everywhere, so one should not overthink changing them.

-Kneaded erasers are a great investment for any artist and can be used in realistic drawing.
+Kneaded erasers are an excellent investment for any artist and can be used in realistic drawing.

 You can use these versatile tools to erase mistakes and make highlights on pencil drawing artwork.

-So if you’re an artist of any kind who needs precision when it comes to removing marks from their sketchbooks, try using this tool instead of the typical rubber one finds at most stores today.
+So if you’re an artist who needs precision when removing marks from their sketchbooks, try using this tool instead of the typical rubber one finds at most stores today.

-You’ll find that not only does it work better but is fun too!
+You’ll find that it works better and is fun too!